T.U.F.F. Puppy: Home media

 Note: The episode "A Doomed Christmas" along with Christmas episodes of The Fairly OddParents and Fanboy & Chum Chum were supposed to be on the It's a SpongeBob Christmas!
 DVD, but they were dropped from the actual release.
 However, the Target exclusive of It's A SpongeBob Christmas! included the Christmas episodes of those shows on a bonus disc.
-It's currently unknown if Nickelodeon will ever announce a Season 3 DVD release.

 Reception

 Critical

-Following the show's premiere, the series received mixed to positive reviews.

 Emily Ashby of Common Sense Media gave the series 2 out of 5 stars; criticizing the “iffy messages” the show sends to kids and the frequent use of name calling, but adding, “Kitty's attractive appearance and overly emotional response to Dudley's successes are memorable.”

 Ratings

 The series premiere of T.U.F.F.
 Puppy drew 3.6 million viewers.